 - 33% because of poor customer service

-When you also consider that thanks to the pandemic and the requirement for home working and schooling, most people have experienced a rise in their energy and water bills, then now is the time to reach out to customers with personalised content that supports them with tips and advice on how to reduce their consumption, and product and service offerings that are tailored to their requirements.
+When you also consider that thanks to the pandemic and the requirement for home working and schooling, most people have experienced a rise in their energy and water bills, then now is the time to reach out to customers with personalized content that supports them with tips and advice on how to reduce their consumption, and product and service offerings that are tailored to their requirements.

-Discover how we combine methods from behavioural and data science to deliver customer engagement solutions for water and energy companies across the globe.
+Discover how we combine methods from behavioral and data science to deliver customer engagement solutions for water and energy companies across the globe.
 Find out more.
 Or get in touch today to discuss how we can help keep your customers engaged and happy.